Nick Ross: Early life

 He was brought up in Surrey.
 His German Jewish father, Hans Rosenbluth, fled Germany in 1933 soon after the Nazis came to power.
-In 1940 Rosenbluth was interned as an 'enemy alien' and sent from England to Australia on HMT Dunera.
-When allowed to return, Rosenbluth changed his name to John Caryl Ross and joined the British Army's Pioneer Corps; he became an officer in 1945.
-His paternal grandfather was Pinchas Rosen (born Felix Rosenblüth).
+In 1940 Rosenbluth was interned as an ‘enemy alien‘ and sent from England to Australia on HMT Dunera.
+When allowed to return, Rosenbluth changed his name to John Caryl Ross and joined the British Army’s Pioneer Corps; he became an officer in 1945.
+His paternal grandfather was Pinchas Rosen (born Felix Rosenblüth), who served three times as justice minister of Israel.

 Ross went to Wallington County Grammar School and then read psychology at Queen's University Belfast.
 He graduated with a BA (Hons), later became a Doctor of the university (honoris causa) and he was deputy president of the Student Union and a leader of the student civil rights movement in 1968 and 1969.
 He started in journalism by reporting on the violence in Belfast for BBC Northern Ireland.